raanandm/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-server-overview.md

 ## Understanding Batch server restarts
-During routine maintenance activities such as patching, there may be temporary interruptions to batch services.
-To understand the impact of maintenance activities and access known maintenance schedules, please refer to the following articles:
+During routine maintenance activities such as patching, there might be temporary interruptions to batch services.
+To understand the impact of maintenance activities and access-known maintenance schedules, kindly refer to the following articles:

 - [Operating System Maintenance Schedule](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/deployment/plannedmaintenance-selfservice#what-is-the-schedule-for-operating-system-maintenance) - Learn more about planned operating system maintenance schedules.
 - [Experience during the nZDT Maintenance Window](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/deployment/plannedmaintenance-selfservice#batch-service) - Discover insights into system behavior during the nZDT maintenance window.

 Additionally, it's recommended to utilize the 'Abort' option with the [Enhanced Batch Abort feature](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/sysadmin/batch-abort).
 This triggers a restart of the Batch server specific to the server where the Batch job was executing.

-Please note that Batch servers may also restart due to server crashes, which could potentially be influenced by any batch job in execution at that time.
-Detailed crash information is available on LCS; please refer to [this](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/lifecycle-services/monitoring-diagnostics#raw-information-logs) for further details.
+Batch servers might also restart because of server crashes, which could potentially be influenced by any batch job in execution at that time.
+Detailed crash information is available on LCS; kindly refer to [monitoring diagnostics](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/lifecycle-services/monitoring-diagnostics#raw-information-logs) for further details.

-Restarts could also be observed in the event of infrastructure problems leading to internal failover, measures such as auto-scaling and capacity management are employed to ensure optimal environment performance and availability.
+Restarts could also be observed in the event of infrastructure problems leading to internal failover.
+Measures such as auto-scaling and capacity management are employed to ensure optimal environment performance and availability.

-Please ensure to retry batch jobs affected by interruptions, and consider implementing retry mechanisms within your batch job logic for enhanced reliability.
+Ensure to retry batch jobs affected by interruptions, and consider implementing retry mechanisms within your batch job logic for enhanced reliability.
 Detailed documentation on how to implement retry logic can be found [here](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/sysadmin/retryable-batch).

 > [!NOTE]
 > - Ensure that you are on the [supported version](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/get-started/public-preview-releases) to maintain system stability and compatibility.